subugoe/typo3-pazpar2/README.markdown

 	* useSortMenu [0]: if 1 a HTML select element letting the user pick the sort order is included in the search form
 	* sortOrder [{1.fieldName = date \n 1.direction = descending \n 2.fieldName = author \n 2.direction = ascending \n 3.fieldName = title \n 3.direction = ascending}]
 * Results display:
+	* useMaps [1]: if 1, enables the display of Google Maps with markers for areas covered by the record displayed
 	* provideCOinSExport [1]: if 1, causes invisible [COinS](http://ocoins.info/) metadata to be inserted into the result lists.
 It will be used by [Zotero](http://www.zotero.org/) to automatically find bibliographics records displayed in the page.
 Note that Zotero 3 is the first version capable of discovering COinS data that are dynamically added to the page.
 	* exportFormats [{ris = 1\n bibtex = 1}]: an array with export format names as keys set to the value 1.
 Based on this list links to downloads of bibliographic metadata are added to the detail view of records.
 You can empty this array to remove the export links from the detail view.
 Permitted keys are: ris, bibtex, ris-inline and bibtex-inline for [RIS](http://www.refman.com/support/risformat_intro.asp) and BibTeX formats.
 The plain names cause a download of the file, the -inline name replace the current page with the bibliographic data.
 	* showKVKLink [1]: for records with an ISBN or media type book a link to the metasearch across German union catalogues in [Karlsruhe Virtual Catalogue](http://www.ubka.uni-karlsruhe.de/kvk.html) (KVK) is added along with the export links